pmitros/cpsd-lottery/docs/schools/kingopen.md

 King Open's history places it at odds with MCAS.
 The school has been focused on project-based learning.
 That was watered down somewhat during the innovation agenda, but they've tried to keep that as much as possible.
 It's definitely not a school which is teaching to the test.
 Some parents are concerned about how kids are doing on the test, so it's definitely something they're paying attention to it, but it's less of a focus than many other schools.
 The project-based learning has a broader focus than the specifics of content.
 It still does to teach to the Common Core curriculum, but through the projects.

-### What modes of instruction are dominant (e.g. lecture, projects, groupwork, etc.)
+### What modes of instruction are dominant (e.g. lecture, projects, group work, etc.)

 Project-based learning, as much as possible